okhodjaev/okhodjaev.github.io/about.md

 **Series:** [*Beyond Control: Theory of Limits of AI Governance*](/beyond-control/) — twelve analytical essays and an analytical synthesis with DOI (10.5281/zenodo.20120514)

 **Governance Briefs:** [Applied analytical notes](/governance-briefs/) on AI governance in Uzbekistan and the CIS — eight notes published, bilingual EN/RU

+**Analysis:** [Analysis](/analysis/) on AI governance events, institutional signals, and structural developments as they occur.

 **Interview:** [AI Governance and the Structural Limits of Control](https://www.wgi.world/ai-governance-and-the-structural-limits-of-control/) — World Geostrategic Insights, April 2026